rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 Software](http://www.rackspace.com/cloud/private/) (RPCS) is a free and open source software that can be utilized to launch a cloud powered by OpenStack.
-RPCS provides the same cloud platform that powers Rackspace&rsquo;s public cloud, the largest open cloud deployment in the world.
+RPCS provides the same cloud platform that powers Rackspace's public cloud, the largest open cloud deployment in the world.

 ### Apache Hadoop